 Coastal crawl: Cabarita Beach and Cudgen Lake

 You know Cabarita Beach (pictured top) even if you don’t know it.
 Indeed, this wetland-bordered beach was crowned the country’s best in 2020 and it’s only 40 minutes by car north of Byron proper.
 Take the requisite dip then wander up to the craggy cliffs of Norries Head, where picnic spots abound, along with opportunities for whale spotting.
 Another five minutes in the car brings you to Cudgen Nature Reserve, where kayaking is the best way to hightail it around – views of the looming Wollumbin (Mount Warning) are best while skimming Cudgen Lake.

 The old hippie trail: Brunswick Heads, Mullumbimby, Nimbin

 Although Byron Bay has all but retired its longstanding image as an unhurried hippie hub, the sentiment manages to cling on in clusters in places such as Mullumbimby and Nimbin, two inland townships within easy driving distance.
-“Kitchen-pick” Fleet (pictured above) is bringing the crowds to Brunswick Heads, less than 20 minutes from Byron and “Mullum”, 10 minutes further east of the coast, has a heritage town centre with pockets of new-world influence Punch & Daisy has a big-city brunch menu with a small-town feel).
+“Kitchen-pick” Fleet (pictured above) is bringing the crowds to Brunswick Heads, less than 20 minutes from Byron and “Mullum”, 10 minutes further west of the coast, has a heritage town centre with pockets of new-world influence Punch & Daisy has a big-city brunch menu with a small-town feel).
 For a breath of fresh air, Nightcap National Park encapsulates World Heritage-listed rainforest, with Minyon Falls lookout the stunning highlight.